cfarias956/REGEX_EXPLANATION/Develop/gist-template.md

 ### Anchors
 `/^`#?([a-f0-9]{6}|[a-f0-9]{3})`$/`

 The highlighted portion of the above example indicate what we call anchors.
-Anchors are used at the start and end of an expression.
+Anchors are used at the start and end of an expression NOT to match characters. ^ matches the position before the first charcater. $ matches the position after the last character.

 ### Quantifiers
+/^#`?`([a-f0-9]`{6}`|[a-f0-9]`{3}`)$/

+The highlighted text of the above example indicate what we call quantifiers.
+Quantifers are used to indicate how many characters are to be expected for a match to be found.
+In our example, the `?` idicates the expression to match 0 or 1 time.
+As mention in the summary above, we have 2 formats of Hex Values.
+In our Hex Value REGEX we have `{6}` and `{3}` this indicates that the length of the component preceding these quantifiers should be 6 and 3.

+Hex Triplet Format (#000000 or #FFFFFF) Shorthand Hex Format (#000 or #FFF)

 ### OR Operator